Backoff and Interpolation:

 - The maximum probability will be selected.

-In channel model probability it computes error probability by creating a confusion matrix.
-The confusion matrix allows us knowing the most probable mistake after a given letter.
+In channel model probability, it computes error probability by creating a confusion matrix.
+The confusion matrix allows us to know the most probable mistake after a given letter.

 In spelling correction, we have an incorrect string s, and a dictionary D containing exact words.
 We are looking for a word w element of D that is most probably the word that was changed as a result of errors.
 We want to find maximum probability by Bayes rule.